 To send proposals, ALL applicants must use the night time CAT application tool at http://cat.iac.es.
 A simple manual to learn how to deal with this application is available in this pdf document.
 Please, select properly the Committee to which you will submit your proposal: Spanish CAT, Spanish/UF, TAC China, TAC Florida, or TAC Mexico.
 To submit a proposal, the PI and co-Is need to be registered.
 If you are already registered but you do not remember your password, please do NOT register twice (in order to avoid confusions for statistical purposes).
 You can find instructions about how to reset your password in the same webpage or contact the CAT for additional help.

 ALL proposals must be written in English.

 Applicants must ensure that their proposals comply with the required page limits and layout indicated below.
 If your proposal is a ToO and/or Large Program proposal, this must be clearly identified by ticking the corresponding labels on http://cat.iac.es.

 THERE IS A NEW FORM to build the scientific case of the CAT proposals.
 All applicants of standard and large proposals are kindly requested to use this new form, which is available here (a “tar” file will be downloaded; read the README file first).
+Please note that applications forms are different for LARGE (long-term) and REGULAR programs.
 Note also that the time request in the on-line application tool has changed, as one should now specify the time requested for each semester by creating as many “Observations” as needed.